InfosecOTB/td-ai-modeler-plugin/README.md

 - **`response_format`**: Forces the AI to return structured JSON using Pydantic models.
 When prefixed with `#`, this parameter should be **commented out** as the model doesn't support structured output.

 - **`max_tokens`**: Maximum number of tokens the AI can generate in a single response.
 Higher values allow for more comprehensive threat descriptions but may increase processing time and costs.

-- **`api_base`**: Custom API endpoint URL for providers like Novita that use different base URLs than the default LiteLLM endpoints.

 **Important**: Parameters prefixed with `#` in the table should be **commented out** in your configuration, while parameters without `#` should be **uncommented** (active).